ahmetdiyar1/omron-tester/README.md

 4. Open your web browser and go to [http://localhost:4001](http://localhost:4001).

-5. [Optional] If you want to monitor all messaging traffic, run monitor:
+5. *Optional:* If you want to monitor all messaging traffic, run monitor:

         cd servers
         ./run-ls monitor.ls